-Often times, people associated a high energy expenditure from exercise with weight loss.
+Oftentimes, people associate a high energy expenditure from exercise with weight loss.
 While this is sometimes the case, overtraining puts the body under large amounts of stress.
-Overtraining is a condition associated with decreased performance and fatigue, which is triggered by metabolic, immune, hormonal, and other dysfunctions and results from an imbalance between training stress and proper recovery.
+Overtraining is a condition associated with decreased performance and fatigue, which is triggered by metabolic, immune, hormonal, and other dysfunctions.
+It results from an imbalance between training stress and proper recovery.

 5. Your sleep sucks

-Many studies have made a link between poor sleep and weight gain and obesity.
-There’s no question that the rates of obesity have jumped significantly in the last several decades, but this trend has been paralleled by a trend in reduced sleep duration.
-There is increasing evidence that points to short sleep duration and poor sleep quality as new risk factors for the development of obesity.
+Many studies have linked poor sleep, weight gain, and obesity.
+There’s no question that the rates of obesity have jumped significantly in the last several decades.
+But this trend has been paralleled by a trend in reduced sleep duration.
+Increasing evidence points to short sleep duration and poor sleep quality as new risk factors for the development of obesity.

 Being chronically tired also means you probably don’t have the energy to exercise, which means even fewer calories are being burned.